-The FY 22/23 Adopted Budget establishes \$7.5 billion in appropriations, a net increase of 8.6 percent or \$590.7 million.
+The FY 22/23 Recommended Budget establishes \$7.5 billion in appropriations, a net increase of 8 percent or \$571 million.
 The budget increase results primarily from increased labor costs associated with union contracts and increased project cost funded with state and federal revenue increases.
-Revenue across all funds is projected to increase by \$618.5 million. or 9.3 percent over the prior fiscal year and is projected at \$7.3 billion.
+Revenue across all funds is projected to increase by \$607 million, or 9.1 percent over the prior fiscal year and is projected at \$7.3 billion.
 The revenue increase is mostly attributed to an increase in taxes and state and federal revenue, including COVID-19 related grants.

-The Executive Office is strategically leveraging departmental reserves, net assets, and reserved funding sources to establish a FY 22/23 balanced budget.
+The Executive Office is strategically leveraging departmental reserves, net assets, and reserved funding sources to recommend a FY 22/23 balanced budget.